Azerbaijan Mourns 38 Killed In Plane Crash In Kazakhstan

 Aliyev's office said the president "ordered the prompt initiation of urgent measures to investigate the causes of the disaster".

-"I extend my condolences to the families of those who lost their lives in the crash... and wish a speedy recovery to the injured," Aliyev said in a social media post.
+"I extend my condolences to the families of those who lost their lives in the crash... and wish a speedy recovery to the injured," Aliyev said in a social media post on Wednesday.

 The Flight Radar website showed the plane deviating from its normal route, crossing the Caspian Sea and then circling over the area where it eventually crashed near Aktau, an oil and gas hub on the eastern shore of the sea.

-Azerbaijan state news agency AZERTAC reported the aircraft's black box, which records the flight data, has been recovered.

-The Kazakh transport ministry said the plane was carrying 37 nationals from Azerbaijan, six from Kazakhstan, three from Kyrgyzstan and 16 from Russia.

-Azerbaijan Airlines, the country's flag carrier, said the plane "made an emergency landing" around three kilometres (1.9 miles) from Aktau.
+Azerbaijan Airlines said the plane "made an emergency landing" around three kilometres (1.9 miles) from Aktau.

-The Kazakh emergency situations ministry said its staff put out a fire which broke out when the plane crashed.
+Kazakhstan said the plane was carrying 37 Azerbaijani passengers, six Kazakhs, three Kyrgyz and 16 Russians.

 "They were covered in blood.
 They were crying.
 They were calling for help," said the woman, who gave her name as Elmira.